Swiss reject plan to abolish COVID health pass: projection | DW | 28.11.2021

 Swiss voters took part in a referendum Sunday on whether to abolish the COVID certificate which restricts the movements of unvaccinated peoeple

-The Swiss public overwhelmingly rejected a plan to abolish the country's COVID certificate, introduced in September, a projection by research firm GFS suggested after a referendum Sunday.
+The Swiss public firmly rejected a plan to abolish the country's COVID certificate, introduced in September, a projection by research firm GFS suggested after a referendum Sunday.

-Sixty-three percent of voters said 'Yes' to keeping the health pass and not seek major amendments to Switzerland's COVID law.
+Sixty-three percent of voters said 'Yes' to keeping the health pass and not seek major amendments to Switzerland's COVID law, according to GFS data.
+Final results were due later in the afternoon.

 The certificate restricts entry to public places to those who are fully vaccinated, recovered from the virus or have a negative test.